slurve/portfolio-hugo/content/about/index.md

 ## Skills and tools

 I'll often use [WordPress](https://wordpress.org/) as a content management system (CMS), building custom themes by hand with a strong focus on simplicity and usability -- both for the editor and the end user.
 WordPress powers roughly 30% of the internet, so it's a dependable and trusted CMS.
 I also have a growing interest in the [JAMstack](https://jamstack.org/), particularly with coupling WordPress with a modern front-end framework like [Gatsby](https://www.gatsbyjs.org/).
-The speed and security benefits of this type of setup are hard to ignore.
+The benefits (security, speed, etc.) of this type of setup is something to get excited about.

 Here's a list of languages and tools I use on an almost daily basis: